techbrett/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 Dism /Online /Add-ProvisionedAppxPackage /PackagePath:<MSIX package path> /SkipLicense
 ```

 Make sure sideloading is enabled, and that WebView2 is installed.
-See 'Requirements' section above.
+See the [Requirements](#requirements) section.

 The /SkipLicense command is needed because the MSIX package isn't considered a "Store Package" (since it wasn't downloaded from the store).
 Therefore, for the Dism installation command to succeed, you need to enable this policy as well during installation time:
 Computer Configuration > Administrative Templates > Windows Components > App Package Deployment > **Allow all trusted apps to install**.